Matthew-Hsu/PiPass/README.md

     ->  sudo python /opt/PiPass/piPassCommand.py

-Like the dashboard, if you want to customize PiPass, you'll have to edit some files manually.
+If you want to customize PiPass, you'll have to edit some files manually.

 # PiPass Customization
 <b>Customizing Database Source</b>